httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## POST Response Describes the Request Status {#post-referencing-action}

-Request `Digest` value is computed on the enclosed representation (see
+The request `Digest` field-value is computed on the enclosed representation (see
 {{acting-on-resources}}).

 The representation enclosed in the response describes the status of the request,